-- the introduced genes in DBT418 corn are not considered to produce any additional public health and safety risk; - food from DBT418 corn is as safe and wholesome as food from other commercially available corn varieties; - from 7 December 2001, food products containing DBT418 corn will require labelling if it can be shown that novel DNA and/or protein is present in the final food; - the proposed amendment to the Food Standards Code is consistent with the section 10 objectives of the Australia New Zealand Food Authority Act 1991 and the regulatory impact assessment.
+- the genetic changes introduced into DBT418 corn are not considered to raise any additional public health and safety concerns; - food from DBT418 corn is as safe and wholesome as food from other commercially available corn varieties; - food products derived from DBT418 corn will require labelling if it can be shown that novel DNA and/or protein is present in the final food; - the proposed amendments to the Food Standards Code are consistent with the section 10 objectives of the Australia New Zealand Food Authority Act 1991; and - a regulation impact assessment process has been undertaken that also fulfils the requirement in New Zealand for an assessment of compliance costs.
+The process concluded that the amendment to the Food Standards Code is necessary, cost effective and of net benefit to both food producers and consumers.